aaron-grau/curic/react/projects/piano/README.md

 * Create a file `components/juke_box/juke_box_container.jsx`.
 * Import `connect` from `react-redux`, your `groupUpdate`, `startPlaying` and `stopPlaying` action creators, and your `JukeBox` component.
 * Define `mapStateToProps` returning an object which maps the state's `tracks`, `recording`, and `playing`.
 * Define `mapDispatchToProps` returning an object containing a callback prop for `onPlay` which dispatches both action creators.
+We'll come back to defining it next.
+* Call `connect`on your `JukeBox` component to connect it to your Redux store.
+* Export the result of this call.
+* Render your `JukeBoxContainer` in your `App` component.

 ##### `onPlay`

-`onPlay` is going to be a [curried function][currying].
+`onPlay` is a [curried function][currying].
 It takes as an argument a `track` object and returns a function.
 This function takes as an argument an event `e`.
 Your function definition should look like this:
 ```js
 const onPlay = track => e => {
   ...